Monthly retainer. As-needed availability. Georgia-licensed physicians.

 The ask is modest, the obligations are clearly bounded by statute, and the retainer is consistent.
 You are supporting a clinician-owned organization that takes documentation, compliance, and patient outcomes seriously.
 We maintain the chart review logs, training documentation, and NPA filing records you need to stay in compliance with the Composite Medical Board.
 There is no franchise behind us and no corporate layer making care decisions.
 If any of that resonates, we would love to connect!

-Godwins Family Care LLC · 4300 Paces Ferry Road SE, Suite 500, Atlanta, GA 30339 · Private Home Care Provider · Home Based Primary Care Practice
+Godwins Family Care LLC · Paces Ferry & Buckhead Clinics, Atlanta GA · Private Home Care · Home Based Primary Care · In-Clinic Concierge · IME

 Below are the obligations Georgia places on a Delegating Physician under O.C.G.A. § 43-34-25 and Composite Medical Board Rule Chapter 360-32.
 We have built our practice and documentation systems to support each of these.
 You sign and review; we maintain the records, schedule the touchpoints, and prepare the filings.